syncfusion-content/windowsforms-docs/WindowsForms/Radial-Gauge/Radial-Gauge.md

  Steps to Customize the theme in Design time.

- **Step 1:**  Need to add RadialGauge control to Form Designer.
+ Step 1.
+Need to add RadialGauge control to Form Designer.

 ![Radial Gauge in designer](Radial-Gauge_images/Radial-Gauge_img22.png)

- **Step 2:** Set the VisualStyle as Custom.
+ Step 2.
+Set the VisualStyle as Custom.

 ![Customized Radial Gauge with smart tag](Radial-Gauge_images/Radial-Gauge_img23.png)

- **Step 3:** Need to add necessary Theme combination in ThemeBrush collection and it will update the Color customization details in RadialGauge control.
+ Step 3.
+Need to add necessary Theme combination in ThemeBrush collection and it will update the Color customization details in RadialGauge control.

 ![Customized Radial Gauge in designer](Radial-Gauge_images/Radial-Gauge_img24.png)